-Located in the library, the Learning Resource Center is an integral part of students' educational experience.
+Located adjacent to the Library, Room RL100, the Learning Resource Center is an integral part of students' educational experience.
 The tutors in the Learning Resource Center provide a listening ear for students' ideas, share reading and learning strategies, help students shape their ideas on the written page, and offer research suggestions and time management assistance.
-In the Learning Resource Center, students can work with either a Learning Resource Specialist or a student tutor in individualized tutoring sessions.
+In the Learning Resource Center, students can work with either the LRC Staff or a student tutor in individualized tutoring sessions.